This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 Around the end of April (sometimes a little earlier) the first harvest of the queen among the vegetables takes place: the white asparagus.
 Until June 24, the day of St. John, there is plenty of harvesting and you can (temporarily) enjoy this delicious vegetable.

 When you walk around in the store or on the market you discover that there are different classes in asparagus.
 But what exactly is the difference?
-An asparagus must be at least 22 cm long before it can be stung.
-The asparagus is then sorted into three different classes: extra class, class I and class II.
+Asparagus must be at least 22 cm long before it can be stung.
+The asparagus is then sorted into three different classes: extra class, class I, and class II.
 But what is the difference now?

 Extra asparagus class: these are asparagus that are straight and undamaged and have a thickness of 20 to 28 millimeters.
 This is the best quality asparagus.